optimization.py from machinable import Component class DummyOptimization(Component): def on_create(self): print( "Creating the optimization model with the following configuration: ", self.config, ) def on_execute(self): for i in range(3): print("Training step", i)

 You can use

-self.observer.store() to store any other Python object, for example:
+self.store.write() to write any other Python object, for example:

 Note that to protect unintended data loss, overwriting will fail unless the